bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 C_{obs}=I(E;O)
 \]

-Question:

-Can reality provide information that contradicts the system?

 Measures:

-- environment information entering observations
-- predictive error signals
-- feedback bandwidth
+Can reality provide information that contradicts the current model?

 ---